davidtwco/rfcs/text/0000-build-std.md

 crates individually.
 The lockfile included in `rust-src` will be used when resolving the standard library's dependencies.

+Cargo will assume that the pre-built standard library matches the default release profile.
+If the user changes the default release profile or builds with a different profile then depending on the value of `build-std` in the `.cargo/config`, this could trigger a rebuild. rustc will add a `--print target-modifiers` flag which will print all of the flags treated as target modifiers (e.g. one flag per line, like `-Zretpoline`).
+If changing a profile setting would result in one of these flags being emitted by Cargo, then it is known that a target modifier has changed and would no longer match the pre-built standard library.

+Standard library crates will be built using the configuration of the current profile defined in the standard library's workspace.
+For example, if building in the release profile, the release profile of the standard library workspace will be used.
+If the profile of the user's crate sets a configuration option, that will be merged with the standard library's profile (e.g. if the user sets `profile.release opt-level` that will override the standard library's release `opt-level`, or if the user sets `profile.release.rustflags` that will be appended to the standard library's release `rustflags`).

+Profile overrides in the standard library's workspace continue to apply to its dependencies.
+User profile overrides can only apply to the `std`, `alloc` and `core` crates.
+This will ensure that compiler-builtins' profile overrides continue to apply and the crate will be built with a large number of codegen units to force each intrinsic into its own CGU and be deduplicated with `libgcc`.

 The standard library will always be a non-incremental build, with no `depinfo` produced, and only a `rlib` produced (no `dylib`).
 It will be built into the `target` directory of the crate or workspace like any other dependency and passed with `--extern noprelude:` to rustc.

+When `std` is a dependency, all of the dependencies of the `sysroot` crate will be built, ensuring that `proc_macro`, `test` and `profiler_builtins` are also built.

 Standard library artifacts build by built-std will not be shared between crates or workspaces, as they only exist in the `target` directory of a specific crate